-Community Sea Level Rise Workshop Survey Results:
+Community Sea Level Rise Workshop Survey Results

-As part of informational workshops hosted by Friends with WA Sea Grant and Coastal Geologic Services, interactive surveys were conducted.
+As part of informational workshops hosted by Friends of the San Juans with Washington Sea Grant and Coastal Geologic Services, interactive surveys were conducted.
 174 workshop attendees participated in the surveys.
 Results are provided countywide (compiled from each workshop) as well as by each island/workshop.

-June 2017 Shifting Shorelines Workshop Presentations:
+Shifting Shorelines Workshop Presentations

 Lopez Island Materials: